fuddle-io/fuddle-go/README.md

 ## Usage
-See the [package documentation](https://pkg.go.dev/github.com/fuddle-io/fuddle-go) for SDK usage, and [Fuddle](https://github.com/fuddle-io/fuddle) for documentation on the Fuddle registry.
+See the [package documentation](https://pkg.go.dev/github.com/fuddle-io/fuddle-go) for SDK usage and examples, and [Fuddle](https://github.com/fuddle-io/fuddle) for documentation on the Fuddle registry server.

 ## Testing
 Currently the Go SDK is primarily tested using